One of the main missions of the DPAF is to fund research. Examples of the type of research we hope to support are:

 - The role of the dermatology PA in the diagnosis, treatment and education of atopic dermatitis patients to reduce their comorbidities (e.g. decreased sleep, inability to concentrate, behavioral impact at school, potentially lower grades, etc.) and the impact to their families (e.g. decreased sleep and stress).

 - The development and implementation of a practical and useful mental health screening (e.g. depression, anxiety, bullying, impact on relationships and work, quality of life, etc.) in patients with chronic skin, hair, nail diseases and disorders (e.g. waiting room survey, specific questions, etc.).

 Submitted proposals will each be reviewed by two or six reviewers on a panel of content experts.
 Seven one-year grants will be awarded in amounts of up to $25,000 per award with a total allotment of $180,000.
-The first research grants will be publically awarded during the Society of Dermatology Physician Assistants (SDPA) 2019 Annual Summer Dermatology Conference in Washington D.C., June 6 – 9; the DPAF will select the recipients in advance of the conference and cover travel costs so that they can receive their awards in person at the conference.
+The first research grants will be publically awarded during one of the Society of Dermatology Physician Assistants Conferences; the DPAF will select the recipients in advance of the conference and cover travel costs so that they can receive their awards in person at the conference.

 Sun Pharma is the first pharmaceutical partner to fund a research program specifically designed to support research and scholarly activity among dermatology PAs.
 This exciting new program helps the DPAF to take a large step forward in one of our key initiatives, PA led research in the field of dermatology.
 If you would like to learn more on how to partner with the DPAF as a pharmaceutical sponsor of PA led research, or any of our initiatives, please email email@example.com.